Joe Adams (actor): Personal life

 Adams married Emma Millhouse in 1946.
-They remained married until his death 72 years later.
+They remained married until his death on July 3, 2018, at the age of 94.

 Recognition

 The Los Angeles City Council designated March 15, 1953, a day to honor Adams.
 In 1955, he received FEM magazine's Man of the Year Award.

 Papers

 Adams' photographs, scrapbooks, and other materials are housed in the Joe Adams Papers collection in the Archives Center, National Museum of American History of the Smithsonian Institution.